 Feeling anxious, stuck, overwhelmed or unhappy with life?
 Whatever issues are causing you to seek counselling, we can explore these together to understand them better, clarify what you want to see change & find the next steps to make those changes.
-I have over 23 years of experience in supporting people to find a path through life's difficulties.
+I have 23 years’ experience of supporting people through difficulties, including many years of doing so online & by phone.
 I qualified as a social worker in 1996 and then trained as a counsellor and psychotherapist.
 I have worked with young people in care, families and, for 18 years, with survivors of trauma and abuse so I am able to be alongside people in the messiness and distress of life and provide caring and skilfull insight and support.

 Common issues I can provide help with

 These include anxiety & depression; family and relationship problems; loss; managing difficult feelings & chronic stress; difficutlies / trauma in childhood; domestic abuse / trauma in adulthood; problems with confidence and social relationships, family & parenting issues.

 I offer a free phone consultation to help you decide if you would like to meet.
 My sessions are 60 minute long and in addition to daytime appointments, I offer some early morning and evening ones.

 I am a warm, empathic therapist and will work in a collaborative way to create a sense of safety so that you can express what is really going on inside, especially things that are complicated or hard to put into words.

 I adapt my approach to your needs, carefully listening & noticing so you feel really heard & seen.
 This can include different therapeutic approaches including 'psychodynamic' (looking at the impact of the past on the present), mindfulness based cognitive approaches (noticing thoughts and feelings and practicing different ways of relating and responding); using creative approaches (visual, writing etc...) to unlock feelings that are stuck; & nervous system/ body-based approaches (understanding and working to regulate our stress / threat responses).